SyncfusionExamples/how-to-create-wpf-datagrid-with-multiple-header-rows/README.md

 This example illustrates how to create SfDataGrid with multiple header rows using StackedHeaderRows.

-SfDataGrid supports to add additional unbound header rows using [StackedHeaderRows](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.StackedHeaderRows.html).
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) supports to add additional unbound header rows using [StackedHeaderRows](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.StackedHeaderRows.html).
 This can be used to add multiple header rows for the SfDataGrid and to group one or more columns under each stacked header.

 Each [StackedHeaderRow](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.StackedHeaderRow.html) contains [StackedColumns](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.StackedHeaderRow.html#Syncfusion_UI_Xaml_Grid_StackedHeaderRow_StackedColumns) where each [StackedColumn](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.StackedColumn.html) contains a number of child columns.
 You can set the text displayed in the stacked column by using `StackedColumn.HeaderText` property.